SamDier/BOMoD.jl/README.md

 using the different flavours  Vanilla, Chocolate, Strawberry, without the need to test all possible combinations.

 The package is build up in two stages:
-Step 1) Make the design space.
+* Step A: Make the design space.
-Step 2) Use The BOMoD Bayesian optimisation pipeline.
+* Step B: Use The BOMoD Bayesian optimisation pipeline.

 ## Stage 1) Make the design space